 If convicted on a marijuana possession charge, the outcome stays on your criminal record forever.
 A conviction can affect your ability to get a job, obtain a mortgage, etc. Essentially, it can cause you to lose many opportunities throughout your life.
 Some convictions may lead to a fine and probation; others may lead to jail time.

-If you were charged with possession of marijuana, do not talk to police.
+If you were charged with possession of marijuana, do not talk to the police.
 Talk to your lawyer.
 Contact Scott K. Dillin to arrange a consultation.